| The successors of Justinian: 565 -

 watched as his five sons were slaughtered before he himself met

+a barbarous death.
 The ensuing reign of Phocas (602 - 610) may be described

 as a disaster.
 Khosrow seized the opportunity offered him by the